 Program 2023 - 2024

 Sept.
-7 – Liminal Images: Beneath the Patina of Corrosion By Michael Pietrocarlo
+7 – Liminal Images: Beneath the Patina of Corrosion by Michael Pietrocarlo

 Beneath the patina of corrosion is the wonder of a forgotten past.
 My aim is to reveal—and revere—the liminal space between purpose and irrelevance.
 I’m drawn to the mystery of places that endure abandonment: forlorn constructs ravaged by nature, time, and the boundaries of ruin.
 My images hope to reveal the brutal beauty of decay, to revisit former grandeur, and to recall humanity’s ephemeral nature.
 Discovering and documenting these spaces is to illustrate artistry in dereliction, hope in obsolescence, and intimacy in emptiness.

-Sept 21 – The Art of Drone Photography: A Beginner's Guide By Seeshan Bana
+Sept 21 – The Art of Drone Photography: A Beginner's Guide by Seeshan Bana

 In this session, we will introduce you to the world of drone photography.
 You'll learn the basics of using drones for photography, how to plan and execute a successful drone photography shoot, and tips for capturing stunning photos.
 We'll also cover post-processing techniques and showcase some amazing drone photography projects.
 Whether you're a photography enthusiast or a professional photographer, this session will provide you with valuable insights and inspiration.